szaranger/github-tricks/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Describe the new sgguested feature.
+about: Describe the new feature suggestion.
 labels: enhancement
 ---